mvolkmann/blog/src/zig.md

 Both arrays and slices have a `len` field that holds their length.
 The length cannot be changed.
-For a dynamically-sized array, consider using
+For a dynamically-sized array, consider using the standard library type
 <a href="https://ziglang.org/documentation/master/std/#A;std:ArrayList"
 target="_blank">ArrayList</a>.